Smooth muscle: Gross anatomy

 Single-unit visceral smooth muscle is myogenic; it can contract regularly without input from a motor neuron (as opposed to multiunit smooth muscle, which is neurogenic - that is, its contraction must be initiated by an autonomic nervous system neuron).
 A few of the cells in a given single unit may behave as pacemaker cells, generating rhythmic action potentials due to their intrinsic electrical activity.
-Because of its myogenic nature, single-unit smooth muscle is usually active, even when it's not receiving any neural stimulation.
-Multiunit smooth muscle is found in the trachea, the iris of the eye, and lining the large elastic arteries.
+Because of its myogenic nature, single-unit smooth muscle is usually active, even when it is not receiving any neural stimulation.
+Multiunit smooth muscle is found in the trachea, in the iris of the eye, and lining the large elastic arteries.

-However, the terms single- and multi-unit smooth muscle represents an oversimplification.
+However, the terms single- and multi-unit smooth muscle represent an oversimplification.
 This is due to the fact that smooth muscles for the most part are controlled and influenced by a combination of different neural elements.
-In addition, it has been observed that most of the time there will be some cell to cell communication and activators/ inhibitors produced locally.
+In addition, it has been observed that most of the time there will be some cell-to-cell communication and activators/inhibitors produced locally.
 This leads to a somewhat coordinated response even in multiunit smooth muscle.